-Catherine Friedman, age 50, has served as one of our directors since May 2007.
-Ms. Friedman currently is an independent financial consultant serving public and private companies in the lifesciences.
+Catherine Friedman, age 53, has served as one of our directors since May 2007.
+Ms. Friedman currently is an independent financial consultant serving public and private companies in the life sciences.
 Prior to that, Ms. Friedman held numerous positions over a 23 year investment banking career with Morgan Stanley.
 Ms. Friedman held the position of Managing Director at Morgan Stanley from 1997 to 2006 and Head of West Coast Healthcare and Co-Head of the Biotechnology Practice at Morgan Stanley from 1993 to 2006.
 Ms. Friedman serves on the Board of Directors and is a member of the audit committee of XenoPort Inc., a publicly-held biopharmaceutical company that develops product candidates that utilize the body's natural nutrient transport mechanisms to improve the therapeutic benefits of existing drugs.
+Ms. Friedman also serves on the Board of Directors and is the chair of the audit committee and a member of the valuation committee and the governance committee of GSV Capital Corp., a publicly-held investment company that focuses on investments in venture capital backed emerging companies.